ishehe710/churn-ml-service/README.md

 - The best trained model will be saved using **Joblib**, which allows fast loading for inference without retraining.
 - Ensures that preprocessing steps are consistent between training and inference.
-- Deliverable: The model is saved once and loaded for predictions.
+- The model is saved once and loaded for predictions.

 ### SQL Design